layilin/SP23-33852/_annotations/book4.md

 [place] 130.113 Quanza.
 Cuanzo (or Kwanza) river in modern Angola.
 It drains into the Atlantic Ocean south of Luanda (known in the eighteenth century as Loango or Loando).
 This line refers to enslaved people from Angola, who were primarily enslaved by the Portuguese.

 130.119 Ethiop.
 Aethiop and Aethiopia (also Ethiop and Ethiopian) were sometimes used by the Greeks and Romans to refer to a specific people and region of Africa, but Aethiop was used to designate a generically black African as well.
+Aethiopians also were referenced in a classical proverb about "washing the Aethiopian" or turning black skin white.
+The proverb and subsequent versions, which were widely circulated in the early modern period and eighteenth century, framed the task as impossible and hence were used in justifications of racial difference based on skin color.

 130.121 Machaon.
 Greek physician and son of Asclepius, god of healing.